TL;DR

 Landing Page CTA Best Practices

-Something else you should consider when designing your landing page is your call to action (CTA).
-The color, positioning, size, and copy of your CTA button can directly influence your conversion rates.
+Your call to action (CTA) is the next thing to nail.
+The color, position, size, and copy of your CTA button all influence your conversion rates.

 8. Show Value Not Action

-It’s tempting to use action words in your CTA button copy.
-Let’s face it; it’s called a call to action, after all.
+It’s tempting to use action words in your CTA button.
+It’s called a call to action, after all.

-While using action words like “Click,” “Start,” and “Go” might be better than vague words like “Next” or “Continue,” doing so can lessen the promise of your landing page’s overall message.
+Action words like “Click,” “Start,” and “Go” beat vague ones like “Next” or “Continue.”
+But they can still undersell the promise of your page’s message.

 9. Use Contrasting CTA Colors

-If people can’t see your landing page CTA, how are they supposed to click and convert?
-With this in mind, try to use contrasting colors for your CTA button so it doesn’t blend in with your page and stands out.
+If people can’t see your CTA, they can’t click it.
+Use contrasting colors for your CTA button so it stands out instead of blending in.

-For instance, if your entire landing page is green, a red landing page button will really stand out.
+If your entire page is green, a red button will really pop.

-The best way to find contrasting colors is to use a color wheel like the one below.
+The best way to find contrasting colors is a color wheel like the one below.

-Colors opposite each other on the color wheel tend to stand out and contrast well.
+Colors opposite each other on the wheel tend to contrast well.
+Even so, A/B split test different colors to see which performs best.

 10. Try Different CTA Sizes and Positions

-How clickable your CTA is typically depends on its size and position.
-As such, a large CTA button is more clickable because it takes up more space on your page.
+How clickable your CTA is depends on its size and position.
+A larger button is easier to click because it takes up more space.

-That said, it doesn’t mean you should have massive CTAs, as it would just be distracting.
-Instead, try to make your CTAs larger than the elements around them.
+That doesn’t mean you need a giant CTA, which would just distract.
+Aim to make it larger than the elements around it.

-You should also consider the position of your CTA carefully.
-Try to keep it close to the mouse cursor’s default resting position, which for many is around the center of the page.
+Position matters just as much.
+Keep your CTA near the mouse cursor’s default resting spot, which for many people is around the center of the page.

 11. Support Your CTA with Extra Copy

-One of the best ways to do that is to add some supporting copy near your CTA.
+One of the best ways is to add a line of supporting copy near your CTA.
+Here’s an example from OptinMonster.

-Beneath the CTA button, they include a link to watch a video, which opens in a lightbox popup.
-Since video is the best way to explain complex information, it’s an easy way to demonstrate the value of their product.
+Beneath the button, they link to a video that opens in a lightbox popup.
+Video is one of the best ways to explain complex information, so it’s an easy way to demonstrate the product’s value.

 Landing Page Writing Best Practices

-How do you write a landing page?
-Do you need clever and witty copywriting, or should you keep things simple?
+Do you need clever, witty copywriting on a landing page, or should you keep things simple?

-Many landing pages use too much jargon and confusing brand-focused copy instead of making their message clear.
-As a result, it’s hard to learn what the page is about.
+Many landing pages bury their message under jargon and brand-focused copy.
+As a result, it’s hard to tell what the page is even about.

-The best way to combat this problem is to focus on your value proposition rather than your brand or technical features.
-If your headline is clear and spells out the benefits of your offer, people won’t have to wonder what to do next.
+Focus your headline on the value proposition rather than your brand or technical features.
+A clear headline that spells out the benefit means people don’t have to guess what to do next.

-Here are a few tips to achieve clarity in your headlines:
+Here are a few tips for clearer headlines:

 - Get rid of the jargon and speak in plain language.

-- Make the subject of your landing page clear and explain what people can get.
+- Make the subject of your page clear and explain what people get.

-- Focus on the benefits and the results your audience seeks.
+- Focus on the benefits and the results your audience wants.

 13. Meet Your Visitor’s Expectations

-When creating a landing page, you should always ensure you’re sending people to a page that matches their expectations.
-Otherwise, you risk missing the mark and losing out on potential conversions.
+When creating a landing page, send people to a page that matches what they expected.
+Otherwise you miss the mark and lose conversions.

-For example, a PPC ad for budget running shoes that takes people to a landing page focused on luxury sneakers doesn’t match expectations.
-As such, it’s more likely to drive people away than encourage them to convert.
+A PPC ad for budget running shoes that lands on a page about luxury sneakers doesn’t match expectations.
+It’s more likely to drive people away than convert them.

-Instead, make sure your ads and landing pages match and meet expectations.
+Make sure your ads and landing pages line up.
 You can do this by:

 - Using the same headlines